nurulizyansyaza/employee-app/README.md

 `PlateOcrUpload.vue` lets you pick an image.
 It POSTs to `/api/ocr/plate` (public) or `/api/employees/ocr/plate` (auth).
 The controller validates the upload, resolves the right driver from `OCR_PROVIDER`, calls it and returns the result.
 If it works, the form auto-fills the NIK and name fields.

 The `fake` driver just returns a hardcoded response, it is useful for local dev and tests where you don't want real API calls.
-Swap to `openai`, `gemini` or `groq` when you actually need it to read something.
+Swap to `openai`, `gemini` or `groq` when you actually need it to read something. `groq` is the recommended choice for real usage since it is currently free while `openai` and `gemini` both require billing to be enabled before you can use them.

 ## Database and Test Data